release-engineering/iib/README.md

 * `IIB_LOG_LEVEL` - the Python log level of the REST API (Flask).
 This defaults to `INFO`.
 * `IIB_MAX_PER_PAGE` - the maximum number of build requests that can be shown on a single page.
   This defaults to `20`.
-* `IIB_PRIVILEGED_USERNAMES` - the list of users that can perform privileged actions such as overwriting the input index image with the built index image.
-This defaults to `[]`.
 * `IIB_REQUEST_LOGS_DIR` - the directory to load the request specific log files.
 If `None`, per request log files information will not appear in the API response.
 This defaults to `None`.
 * `IIB_REQUEST_LOGS_DAYS_TO_LIVE` - the amount of days after which per request logs are considered